patrickkfkan/volumio-youtube2/README.md

 # YouTube2 plugin for Volumio

 Volumio plugin for browsing YouTube videos and playing audio streams.

-It has been tested on Volumio 2.834.
+This repository has two branches:

+1. The `master` branch is targeted towards Volumio 3.
+2. The `volumio-2.x` branch is targeted towards Volumio 2.x.

+The focus is on the `master` branch.
+The `volumio-2.x` branch will only be maintained if it is practically feasible and still worthwhile to do so.

 ### Getting Started